EMPTYVOID-DEV/create-split-app/README.md

-Here's an enhanced version of the markdown without using complex words:

 ![splitLogo](./assets/Logo.png)

 The **Split Stack CLI Tool** is a command-line program designed to make it easy to start a new sveltekit project with the latest tools: